asyncapi/website/pages/docs/reference/extensions/index.md

 ## Adding your extension to the catalog

-If you'd like to add your extension to the catalog, please submit a pull request to [Extensions Catalog](https://github.com/asyncapi/extensions-catalog) repository.
-Make sure the extension doesn't exist already, in which case it would be better to improve the existing one so everybody benefits from it.
+If you'd like to add your extension to the catalog, please submit a pull request to the [Extensions Catalog](https://github.com/asyncapi/extensions-catalog) repository.
+Make sure the extension doesn't exist already; otherwise, it's better to improve the existing one.